 Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 Agent architectures turn a one-shot model call into a stateful system that can request tools, observe results, and continue.
-This chapter compares ReAct and plan-and-execute patterns so you can choose a control loop for multi-step product work.
+ReAct and plan-and-execute patterns give you two control loops for multi-step product work.

-Imagine asking a smart assistant to not just draft a reply about a delayed shipment, but to check the order record, request a carrier update, and create a replacement-shipment task if the package is lost.
-A plain LLM call is passive: it produces , but it doesn't execute side effects on its own.
+A code assistant that inspects a failed CI job needs to read the error log, check the changed files, explain the failure, and open a rollback proposal if the release broke production.
+A plain LLM call is passive: it produces tokens, but it doesn't execute side effects on its own.
 Agent runtimes bridge that gap by treating the model as a reasoning engine that can choose tools, update state, and coordinate multi-step work.

 Most product paths should stay deterministic.
 An agent becomes useful when the next safe step depends on live evidence that can't be enumerated cheaply in advance, and when your runtime can check its effects.

-Key insight: An agent isn't just an LLM with tools.
+Agent loop: An agent needs more than an LLM with tools.
 It's a loop with state, allowed actions, observations, and runtime boundaries.
 Some agents also need planning or long-term memory; don't add those components until the task requires them.
 If the steps are known in advance, a workflow is cheaper and easier to debug.

-This article builds on two ideas you have already met.
-Chain-of-Thought prompting studied visible intermediate reasoning traces before answers.[2] lets a model request an action using arguments that your code validates and executes.
+Two ideas you have already met become the agent loop.
+Chain-of-Thought prompting studied how intermediate reasoning steps in demonstrations can elicit multi-step reasoning before answers.[2]
+Function calling lets a model request an action using arguments that your code validates and executes.
 An agent runtime turns these ideas into a loop: request a next move, execute an allowed tool, record an observation, and repeat.
-We will look at two useful loop shapes: ReAct, which decides one step at a time, and Plan-and-Execute, which drafts a roadmap before moving.
+Two useful loop shapes matter most here: ReAct, which decides one step at a time, and Plan-and-Execute, which drafts a roadmap before moving.

 The ReAct (Reason + Act) pattern is an influential agent loop.
-Proposed by Yao et al. (2023), it interleaves reasoning with actions and observations on the paper's evaluated tasks.[3]
-A reasoning-only response can't check a live carrier scan.
+Proposed by Yao et al. (2023), it interleaves reasoning traces with actions and observations on the paper's evaluated tasks.[3]
+A reasoning-only response can't inspect a live CI failure.
 An acting-only policy may issue tool calls without enough task context.
 ReAct combines a next-step decision with fresh environmental evidence.

 The paper writes this pattern as Thought, Action, and Observation.
 Treat Thought: as explanatory notation, not as a production API contract.
 OpenAI's current reasoning documentation describes reasoning tokens as hidden output tokens rather than a raw trace returned to the application.[4]
 Store the observable state you can audit: validated tool requests, tool results, bounded decision notes when a user needs an explanation, and budget usage.